-If a Fidelity customer was to purchase the above eBay bonds at a price of 100.094, Fidelity would mark up the eBay bonds by 0.1 points, which is equivalent to $1 per $1,000 face value of bonds.
+If a Fidelity.com customer was to purchase the above eBay bonds at a price of 100.094, Fidelity would mark up the eBay bonds by 0.1 points, which is equivalent to $1 per $1,000 face value of bonds.
 Since bonds are quoted as a percentage of their face value, a bond price quote of 100.094 means the value of the bond is $1,000.94.
 With the $1 mark-up, the customer would pay $1,001.94 for each of the eBay bonds plus accrued interest from the last coupon payment date.

 These bond brokerage commissions are in sharp contrast to bond trading fees charged by traditional brokerages, which often charge a two-point markup for each bond.
-For example, that same bond quoted at 100.094 would be often be shown to a customer of a traditional brokerage at 102.094 -- a two-point markup.
+For example, that same bond quoted at 100.094 could be shown to a customer of a traditional brokerage at 102.094 -- a two-point markup.
 This bond brokerage commission is equivalent to $20 per bond, or 20x the amount charged on Fidelity.com and other online brokerages.
 These fees add up, as an investor would pay $2,000 to purchase a $100,000 face value bond portfolio and then another $2,000 if the investor elected to sell bonds before maturity.
 Depending on how long an investor owns a particular bond, these brokerage commissions could exceed bond fund management fees for a similarly sized portfolio.
 Minimizing transaction and management fees is a key advantage investors receive when they buy bonds online.

 Read our fixed income blog post to learn how an investor would have saved approximately $48,000 in financial advisor commissions if he were to buy bonds online rather than through a traditional brokerage.